Zig-Zag is our weekly drama, music and craft workshop aimed at primary school aged children.

 When and where is Zig-Zag held?

 Zig-Zag is held 5:00-6:00pm every Friday during Oxford University term time at the St. Clement’s Family Centre on Cross Street.
 Before coming to their first session, your child must be registered so that we can ensure we cater to their needs.
-To request a registration form, contact the KEEN coordinator, Nathan Webster, at firstname.lastname@example.org.
+To request a registration form, contact the KEEN coordinator, Dan Warren, at firstname.lastname@example.org.